Year one

 Year two

-You will be able to study a Cultural and Historical Studies unit of your choice that will broaden or deepen your learning of areas relating to your interests in your chosen field.
-You will have the opportunity to participate in lectures, seminars and workshops with students from other courses within your School and will read relevant academic texts and complete a formal academic essay for assessment.
+You will be able to study a Cultural and Historical Studies unit of your choice that will broaden your learning of areas relating to your interests in your chosen field.
+You will have the opportunity to participate in lectures, seminars and workshops with students from other courses within your School and you will read relevant academic texts and complete a formal academic essay for assessment.
 Further information on the options available will be provided during Year 1 of your studies.

 Range Development